nidhi31jain/teachme/touchpoint.md

 UnmodifiableWrappers
   Interface.unmodifiableXXX

-Varargs - Varialbe arguments
-  Example - System.out.printf()

-Java Pass by Value
+# Java Pass by Value
   - When method is called , the Object reference is passed as value.
 Call by value - The caller and calee has different varialbes Call by reference - The caller and the calee has same variables

-Method return Type
-  - You can reurn an object which is of same type , or a Subclass of it

-Static - Common across instances
-  - A static method cannot access this keyword ,as the Keyword belongs to instance

-Final Modifier
-  - Variable - it`s value cannot change
-  - Method - Cannot be overridden by the sub-classes
-  - Class - Cannot be sub-classed

-Initializing Static field
-    - Using static block

-Initializing Instance field
-    - Using final methods or initializer blocks

-Nested Classes
+# Nested Classes
 - Static- Static nested class
 - non Static - Inner class
-    - Anonymous - no name specified
+  * Anonymous - no name specified
-    - Local - defined within a block
+  * Local - defined within a block
-       - Cannot have static variables , as it belongs to instance of the Outer class
+   * Cannot have static variables , as it belongs to instance of the Outer class
-       - Can access variables that are declared final/ Effectively Final (Java8) To access a variable outside scope of the Inner class(if the var is of same name) , use OuterClass.this.var ENUM - Set of predefined Constants
+   * Can access variables that are declared final/ Effectively Final (Java8) To access a variable outside scope of the Inner class(if the var is of same name) , use OuterClass.this.var
+# ENUM - Set of predefined Constants
-Annotations
+# Annotations
 - Compiletime/Deployment time - @Override
 - Runtime - JAXRS
 - syntax @interface annotationname{}
 @Retention - When that annotation is used
 @Target - Where can the annotaion be applied

- Equals and ==
-      == Works on Primitives only, checks if the references match equals compares the actual Objects

- Comparator vs Comparable
+# Comparator vs Comparable
 - Comparable , Compares this with other object - Natural order sorting
 - Comparator , Compares two objects - Custom sorting - Sorting a Library
-      - ClasscastException when the Comparator , or comparable is not implemented Hashcode
+- ClasscastException when the Comparator , or comparable is not implemented
+## Hashcode
 - By definition, if two objects are equal, their hash code must also be equal.
-      If you override the equals() method, you change the way two objects are equated and Object's implementation of hashCode() is no longer valid Therefore, if you override the equals() method, you must also override the hashCode() method as well.
+If you override the equals() method, you change the way two objects are equated and Object's implementation of hashCode() is no longer valid
+Therefore, if you override the equals() method, you must also override the hashCode() method as well.

 When inserting data to HashTable , the Hashcode method is used to generate the key.
-If the same key is present , then the equal method is checked.So , if two objects are equal , then the hashcode should be definitely same
+If the same key is present, then the equal method is checked.So , if two objects are equal , then the hashcode should be definitely same

- Character class
+# Character class
 - isDigit
 - isLetter
 - isUpperCase
 - isLowerCase

- Immutable - Cannot change
+# Immutable - Cannot change
 - final class type
 - no setters

-String pools(partition in Heap)
+# String pools(partition in Heap)

- -> Strings are most used components , hence Strings are stored in String pool for
+-> Strings are most used components , hence Strings are stored in String pool for re-usablity
-    re-usablity
 -> String literals are re-used(loaded from pool) if the same String literal is used again.
 -> Strings created using new keyword gets created in Heap even if the value is present in pool

- Generics - More detectible bug during compile time
+# Generics - More detectible bug during compile time
 - Strong compile time checks
 - Write generic algorithm
 - Elimination of Casts

 Generic classes are defined by class name followed by Type variable Raw Type - When a generic class is instantiated without type Generic Methods - define their own type parameters , parameters defined just before the return types Lower bound Wildcards - to work with any class and its superclasses - super keyword Upper bound Wildcards - to work with any class and its subclasses - extends keyword Type Erasure - Java compiler replaces the Type parameters with corresponding Bounds

- Exception - An event which distrupts the actual flow of the Program Exception propogates from the place where exception occurs through the stack trace till it finds an exception handler Throwable ->Error & Exception
+# Exception - An event which distrupts the actual flow of the Program
+Exception propogates from the place where exception occurs through the stack trace till it finds an exception handler Throwable ->Error & Exception
 Types
 - Checked Exceptions
 - Error
 - Runtime Exceptions
 If a catch block handles more than one exception type, then the catch parameter is implicitly final.

-  I/O Stream - input source or an output destination Input/Output Stream - R/W Bytes
+# I/O Stream - input source or an output destination
+Input/Output Stream - R/W Bytes
 Readers/Writers - R/W Characters
 Scanner , Printer - Human readable form
 Files , Paths - File operations

-  Process , Threads
+# Process , Threads

-  Process - Program execution
+* Process - Program execution
-  Thread  - Part of Process
+* Thread  - Part of Process

-  Thread - Path followed when executing a Program Multithreading - Two or more tasks getting executed concurrently
+Thread - Path followed when executing a Program Multithreading - Two or more tasks getting executed concurrently -Implementing Runnable
-    -Implementing Runnable
 -Extending Thread

 Thread.sleep - > throws InterruptedException

 Interrupt -> Stop the continuous process Thread.interrupted () -> to check if thread is Interrupted T.interrupt() -> to Interrupt a thread
 T.join -> stops the current thread till the Execution of T is completed

-  When one thread is executing a synchronized method for an object, all other threads that invoke synchronized methods for the same object block (suspend execution) until the first thread is done with the object.
+* When one thread is executing a synchronized method for an object, all other threads that invoke synchronized methods for the same object block (suspend execution) until the first thread is done with the object.

-  When a thread invokes a synchronized method, it automatically acquires the intrinsic lock for that method's object and releases it when the method returns
+* When a thread invokes a synchronized method, it automatically acquires the intrinsic lock for that method's object and releases it when the method returns

 wait -> thread to wait notifyAll -> wake up from wait

 # JDBC
 - Create a Connection